sharukahmed321/Lucidity/README.md

-# Lucidity Graph-Based Delivery Route Optimizer
+# Graph-Based Delivery Route Optimizer

 This project solves a real-world food delivery routing problem using **graph algorithms** in Java.
 The goal is to minimize total delivery time by determining the optimal path for a delivery agent (e.g., Aman) who picks up and delivers multiple food orders.

 ---

-## 📌 Problem Overview
+## Problem Overview

 A delivery agent starts at a fixed location and needs to:
 - Pick up orders from two restaurants (R1, R2)